sockjs/sockjs-erlang/README.md

 How to run the examples?
 ------------------------

-You may need a recent version of Erlang/OTP, at R14B is recommended.
+You may need a recent version of Erlang/OTP, at least R14B is recommended.

 To run Cowboy example: